Biden administration announces it will resume onshore oil and gas lease sales with higher royalty rate - KESQ

 By Ella Nilsen, CNN

-The Department of Interior announced Friday it planned to resume onshore oil and gas lease sales on federal land, with a higher royalty rate for oil and gas companies to pay to the federal government.
+The Department of Interior announced Friday it planned to resume onshore oil and gas lease sales on federal land, with a higher royalty rate for companies to pay to the federal government.

 The Bureau of Land Management will issue sale notices on Monday for upcoming oil and gas projects.